 Heating Mechanism

 The heating mechanism in a water heater raises the temperature of the liquid inside, making it an essential component.
-Two main types of heating mechanisms are used in water heaters: heating elements and gas burners.
+Two main heating mechanisms are used in water heaters: heating elements and gas burners.

 Heating elements are found in electric water heaters, while gas burners are used in gas-powered water heaters.
 Here are some efficiency factors to consider when choosing your heating mechanism: